pangenome/odgi/docs/rst/commands/odgi_flatten.rst

 odgi flatten
 #########

-generate linearization of the graph
+Generate linearizations of a graph.

 SYNOPSIS
 ========